Delegation Event Model in Java - A Comprehensive Guide

 • It allows for a clean separation of concerns between the GUI components and the code that handles their events.

-• It simplifies the task of adding or removing event listeners, as the listeners can be added or removed independently of the components they listen to.
+• It simplifies adding or removing event listeners, as they can be added or removed independently of the components they listen to.

-• It provides a flexible and extensible architecture for handling events, allowing for a wide range of event types to be handled.
+• It provides a flexible and extensible architecture for handling events, allowing various event types.

 How Does the Delegation Event Model Work?